external

 This rule provides detailed error messages to help you understand and resolve violations.

 It uses the same default message format as boundaries/dependencies.
-Messages include information about the external dependency that is not allowed, such as the module and, when applicable, specifiers and internal path details (read Element Descriptions for more information on how elements are described).
+Messages include information about the external dependency that is not allowed, such as the module origin and source and, when applicable, the import specifiers and internal path details (read Classification for more information on how files and modules are described).

 For example:

-Dependencies with module "react" to elements of origin "external" are not allowed in elements of type "helpers".
+Dependencies with module source "react" to entities of module with origin "external" are not allowed in elements of type "helper".
 Denied by rule at index 0

 Custom Messages with Templates